easyweek/widget-example-integration/README.md

 # EasyWeek Widget Examples

-Collection of example applications with the EasyWeek Book now widget installed
+Collection of example cases with the EasyWeek widget installed.

 ## Live on Netlify